 Gain confidence

-Whether together with a group of their peers or in one-to-one coaching sessions, my clients become aware of their ‘blind spots’ when it comes to writing and speaking in English.
-I give them the tools they need to make specific improvements and provide opportunities for supervised practice with using those tools.
-The goal is to make them feel more confident in speaking or writing in English.
+Whether together others from the same team or company or in one-to-one coaching sessions, my clients become aware of their ‘blind spots’ when it comes to speaking and writing in English.
+I give them the tools they need to make specific and measurable improvements, and there are plenty of opportunities for supervised practice.
+The goal is to make everyone feel more confident in using English.

 Learn to avoid pitfalls

 People who use English as a second language often have no idea of the mistakes they commonly make.
-Those can range from subtle but significant grammatical errors to structural flaws in their pronunciation of English.
+Those can range from subtle but significant grammatical errors to structural flaws in their pronunciation.
 Such pitfalls for non-native-speakers often form an obstacle to clear and efficient communication in both speech and writing.
 Sometimes they can even lead to embarrassing misunderstandings.

 Sharpen your intercultural skills

-While most of the people I train are Dutch speakers, my English language workshops or individual coaching programs can accommodate people from any background.
-Participants in my workshops often represent a variety of nationalities from both Western and Eastern Europe, Asia, North America, Latin America and Africa.
-I have given workshops in the Netherlands, Germany, Turkey and South Sudan.
+I am very comfortable working with people from other cultures.
+Many of my workshops in the Netherlands include a mix of participants from both Western and Eastern Europe, Asia, North America, Latin America and Africa.
+I have also given workshops for more homogenous groups in Albania, Germany, North Macedonia, Spain, Turkey and South Sudan, Ukraine.

-My own experience of living as an expat in the Netherlands for nearly 35 years has opened my eyes to a broad range of cultural differences.
-I have used that experience in developing training programs to help people from all over the world improve their communication skills in international and/or intercultural contexts.
+My own experience of living as an expat in the Netherlands for the past 40 years has opened my eyes to a broad range of cultural differences.
+I use that experience in developing training programs to help people from all over the world improve their communication skills in international and/or intercultural contexts.
 Here, too, clear and effective communication in standard English is always the goal.